-Hover your mouse over each circle to learn about the right-of-way encroachment and the potential issues it may cause.
+Hover and click your mouse over each circle to learn about the right-of-way encroachment and the potential issues it may cause.

 Residents will be notified of unauthorized encroachments and provided time to remove or relocate them.
-Remaining encroachments will be disposed of by the District.
-In most instances, the District will not trim trees or stump-grind trunks, but will cut trees and large vegetation to ground level.
+Remaining encroachments will be disposed of by the LWDD.
+In most instances, the LWDD will not trim trees or stump-grind trunks, but will cut trees and large vegetation to ground level.

 Some encroachments such as fences or boat docks may be permissible depending on the location and size of the canal.
-These encroachments must be permitted or licensed by the District in strict adherence to the District’s Operating Policy Guide.
-For more information or questions, click here to contact us.
+These encroachments must be permitted or licensed by the LWDD in strict adherence to the LWDD Right-of-Way Operating Policies Manual.